lippertmarkus/lippertmarkus.github.io/_posts/2021-11-30-win-multiarch-img-lin.md

 You can cross-build multi-arch Windows images on Linux using BuildKit as long as you don't need to execute Windows commands on the Windows image (no `RUN` instructions in the Windows stage of the Dockerfile).
 All other instructions can be used like normally.

-Try to move the plumbing that requires `RUN` instructions (like cross-compiling, downloading binaries/libs/dependencies, creating directory structures/configs etc.) to a Linux build stage and copy the results over to the Windows image.
+Most Dockerfiles for Windows images can be refactored to benefit from cross-building.
+The idea is to move the plumbing that requires `RUN` instructions (like cross-compiling, downloading binaries/libs/dependencies, creating directory structures/configs etc.) to a Linux build stage and copy the results over to the Windows image.
 Examples:

 (a) Cross-compile [.NET app](https://github.com/lippertmarkus/cross-building-windows-and-linux-multi-arch-images/tree/main/windows-examples/dotnet) on Linux and copy to Windows image: